mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/javascript.md

 ### Client SDK analytics and usage data

-To provide Nexmo with more information to enable us to fix bugs and build features, you can _optionally_ opt-in to our Client SDK analytics and usage data programme.
+To provide Vonage with more information to enable us to fix bugs and build features, you can _optionally_ opt-in to our Client SDK analytics and usage data programme.

 To enable analytics and data usage reporting, please set the `enabled` parameter of `log_reporter` to `true`.
 The following code provides an example of this: